 Construction of the sand mandala

 The sand mandala is a symbolic design with colored sand which is very important for any Buddhist ritual.
 It takes around 10 days to complete the sand mandala for this festival.
 After the completion of the mandala, defensive blades are used to make different designs and symbols of gods.
 After the final stage of the mandala, spiritual medicine is kept in the center of the mandala.
 During the ceremonies “Om Mane Padme Hum” is chanted by the monks.
-It is assumed that this ceremony will support delivering kindness and bless from the mandala to everyone at the Mani Rimdu festival.
+It is assumed that this ceremony will support delivering kindness and blessing from the mandala to everyone at the Mani Rimdu festival.

 Wong (The Empowerment)